Hello and welcome to my everyday home and family.

 I’m Stacey Roberts, and I’m one of those people Ricky Gervais says are clogging up the internet “doing websites” about themselves.
-I write about my life, the things I like to eat, vegetarian recipes, travel tips, life with kids, things to do in Melbourne, crafty bits, and other fun stuff.
+I write about my life, the things I like to eat, vegetarian recipes, my travels, life with kids, Melbourne, crafty bits, and other fun stuff.

 I like British comedy, American politics, and Japanese stationery.
-I am nostalgic for the 90s (so I created the pop culture podcast Sweet Teen Club), and I’m recovering from babies who don’t sleep.
+I am nostalgic for the 90s (so I created the pop culture podcast Sweet Teen Club, it’s the best time warp on iTunes*), and I’m recovering from babies who don’t sleep.
 Ever.
-Which explains why I don’t make much sense.
+Help.

 I live in Melbourne, Australia, with a husband (aka Lunchbox, my hetero lifemate) and two kids who are the cheese to my macaroni.
-Biggie is five, and Smalls is four.
+Biggie is six, and Smalls is five.
 They are hilarious.
-And I’ve no idea what I’m doing, but I’ve realised I am a hardcore CTFD mum.
-My style of parenting is best described as “Half Attachment, Half Everything I Learned While Watching Roseanne”.
+And I’ve no idea what I’m doing really, but we’re doing all right.
+My style of parenting is best described as “Half Attachment, Half Everything I Learned While Watching Roseanne“.

 I love bento, cats, and stuff that smells like vanilla.
 Including vanilla.